riya200-ui/Authentication-nestjs/README.md

 ***  RESTFUL API USING NESTJS(POSTGRES) ***

-This is Restful API using nestjs with database postgres integrated pgadmin
+This is Authentication API using nestjs with database postgres integrated pgadmin

+ Authentication using jwt token